devRant-Community/Community-Programming-Book/book/languages/abc/intro.md

 language that was both powerful with respect to features and also easy to learn.

 It is a high level language and supports data structuring and structured programming.
-During it's time, ABC was a powerful language for beginners and experts alike.
+During its time, ABC was a powerful language for beginners and experts alike.